GoldenCheetah/OpenData/README.md

 * We store one file per athlete, with each file containing a summary json plus csv files for each activity

-* We publish the actual data to an Open Science Foundation project here: https://osf.io/6hfpz/ (DOI 10.17605/OSF.IO/6HFPZ)
+* We publish the actual data to an Open Science Framework project here: https://osf.io/6hfpz/ (DOI 10.17605/OSF.IO/6HFPZ)

 * This repo provides tools for working with the data